Suparna Anand

 Suparna Anand is an Indian actress from New Delhi.
 She has appeared in Malayalam and Hindi films.
 She is known for her portrayal of the titular Vaisali in the movie Vaisali, directed by Bharathan and written by M. T. Vasudevan Nair, as well as for her performance as Bhama in Njan Gandharvan, written and directed by P. Padmarajan.

 Personal life

-She was married to Sanjay Mitra, her co-star in Vaishali in 1997 and they have two sons, Manav Mitra (1999) and Bhavya Mitra (2001).
-However, they got divorced in 2008 and she remarried in 2010 to Rajesh Savlani, a Delhi-based businessman.
+She was married to Sanjay Mitra, her co-star in Vaishali in 1997 and they have two sons, Manav Mitra (b.
+1999) and Bhavya Mitra (b.
+2001).
+They divorced in 2008 and she remarried in 2010 to Rajesh Savlani, a Delhi-based businessman.

 Career

 Suparna Anand acted between 1979 and 1997.
 She acted in many Hindi, Kannada, Tamil, Telugu and Malayalam films in lead roles.
 She acted in the role of Jyoti Deshmukh in the Anil Kapoor-Madhuri Dixit starrer Tezaab (1988).
 She played, Jyoti Deshmukh, Anil Kapoor's younger sister role.